pion/opus/README.md

 * **learning** - This project was written to be read by others.
 It includes excerpts and links to [RFC 6716](https://datatracker.ietf.org/doc/rfc6716/)
 * **safety** - Go provides memory safety.
 Avoids a class of bugs that are devastating in sensitive environments.
 * **maintainability** - Go was designed to build simple, reliable, and efficient software.
-* **portability** - A Pure Go implementation makes it easier to build for other platforms.
-Using libopus from Go prevents cross compilation.
+* **inspire** - Go is a power language, but lacking in media libraries.
+We hope this project inspires the next generation to build
+*               more media libraries for Go.

 ### Running
 See our [examples](examples) for demonstrations of how to use this package.